bcrowell/rashomon/tr/README.md

 A + prefixed on a line indicates that I think it's likely to be a good one-to-one correlation.

-Unicode characters in the input are automatically converted to nfc canonical form.

 Example of an entry: